Infrastructure-for-Startups/.github/profile/README.md

 this setup doesn't couple you to any company or a product, and keep you entirely decoupled from opinionated services, and unnecessary abstractions.

+Why:

+* This setup is focued on [COGS](https://softwareequity.com/blog/cogs-in-saas/)
+* It focuses on incredibly easy extensibility
+* It doesn't couple you to any company or a services with unpredictable pricing
+* It's been built with documentation being the first class citizen

 <!--

 **Here are some ideas to get you started:**